JuliaImages/juliaimages.github.io/docs/src/arrays_colors.md

 The answer is "none": they don't take up any memory of their own, nor do they typically require any additional processing time.
-The `Gray` "wrapper" is just an "interpretation" of the values, one that helps clarify that this should be displayed as a grayscale image.
+The `Gray` "wrapper" is just an *interpretation* of the values, one that helps clarify that this should be displayed as a grayscale image.
 Indeed, `img` and `imgg` compare as equal: